anybox/anybox.buildbot.odoo/README.rst

 several sources. http://buildbot.anybox.fr demonstrates this by running:

 * the buildouts included in this package
-* the buildouts shipping with `anybox.recipe.openerp <http://pypi.python.org/pypi/anybox.recipe.openerp>`_
+* the buildouts shipping with `anybox.recipe.openerp <http://pypi.python.org/pypi/anybox.recipe.openerp>`_.
+These actually play the role of integration tests for the recipe itself.
 * other combinations of OpenERP versions and community addons that are of interest for Anybox.

 Manifest file format